 How to get reservations at the Herzkaspertzelt Oktoberfest tent:

-The reservation portal is currently open here, with an online form to fill out with all your details:
+The reservation portal is here, and should have an online form to fill out with all your details once reservations open for this year:

 7. Hofbräu Festzelt